Resourcing

 Determine the priority of resources

 When planning large projects, it’s essential to determine the priority list for resources.
-Discussing with the teams and individuals affected by the project can help identify who needs to be available first or who may have scheduling conflicts during important sprints.
+Collaborate with teams and use skills and role filters in resourcing software to identify who must be available first and any likely conflicts.

 Pain points need to be identified early in the process so that changes can be made to the timeline before it becomes an issue.
 In addition, allocating resources in order of priority can help avoid any last-minute fires or delays that might otherwise occur.